 There’s just one big ugly enemy that keeps most people from doing it: fear.

-See if you can buy an owner-occupied multifamily home.
+Speak to a lender now to see if you can buy a multifamily home.

 What is owner-occupied multifamily investing?

-In short, owner-occupied multifamily investing is when you purchase and live in a home with more than one living unit and rent out remaining units.
+In short, owner-occupied multifamily investing is when you purchase and live in a multifamily (2-4 unit) home and rent out remaining units.

 This strategy opens a massive loophole for those who want to start investing but lack the typical 25% down required for an investment property.